jcdalton2201/squid/README.md

 # <img src="logo.svg" width="70" height="70"> Squid

-Common Web Components for the Populus Financial Group organization.
+Common Web Components for the Arenish Fair Financial Group organization.

 Intested in [contributing](CONTRIBUTING.MD)?

-Squid is an implementation of the  [PFG Design](https://acecashexpress.visualstudio.com/PFG%20Design) written entirely in native web components.
+Squid is an implementation of the  [Arenish Fair Design](https://none/Arenish Fair%20Design) written entirely in native web components.
 Not familiar with the web components spec?
 There are plenty of tutorials and resources available to get started.

 - [Web components specification](https://github.com/w3c/webcomponents)
 - [WebComponents.org](https://www.webcomponents.org/)